scalableminds/webknossos/docs/datasets.md

 // Todo add image

 ### Metadata Tab
-- `Display Name`: A meaningful name for a dataset other than its automatically assigned technical moniker/ID.
-Displayed in various parts of webKnossos.
-Especially useful when sharing datasets with outsiders, when you want to "hide" any internal nameing schemes or make it more approachable, e.g., `L. Simpson et al.: Full Neuron Segmentation` instead of `neuron_seg_v4_2022`.
+- `Display Name`: A meaningful name for a dataset other than its (automatically assigned) technical name which is usually limited by naming rules of file systems.
+It is displayed in various parts of webKnossos.
+The display name may contain special characters and can also be changed without invalidating already created sharing URLs.
+It can also be useful when sharing datasets with outsiders while "hiding" any internal naming schemes or make it more approachable, e.g., `L. Simpson et al.: Full Neuron Segmentation` instead of `neuron_seg_v4_2022`.
 - `Description`: A free-text field for providing more information about your datasets, e.g., authors, paper reference, descriptions, etc. Supports Markdown formatting.
 The description will be featured in the webKnossos UI when opening a dataset in view mode.

 // Todo add image